JackMFrampton/modular_snake_robot/README.md

 ## There is also a video of the linear actuators being tested on the latest prototype, you are welcome to ask and I can send it to you

 ## NOTE: due to COVID-19 pandemic, this project's timeline was cut in half.
 Certain objectives were not fully implemented or deployed.
-## However despite these conditions I believe a lot was still achieved and the project shows future promise
+## Despite these conditions I believe a lot was still achieved and the project shows future promise
 ## Because of this, the latest Python scripts are not ideal or efficient and can be improved a lot
 ## However I have added a Video Demonstrations folder to show its capabilities